rouzbeh-afrasiabi/loopimer/README.md

 # loopimer
 <p align="justify">
-Package for time-controlled execution of a function in a loop using threading.
-Allows control over the time between each function execution and the introduction of time delays/pause.
+Package for time-controlled execution of a looping function using threading.
+Allows control over the time between each function execution and the introduction of time delays/pauses.
 Furthermore, the package utilizes Queues and slicing to provide the user with the ability to control the execution of the looping function using queued slices.
-The package was originally developed for working with rate limited APIs.
+The package was originally developed for working with rate limited APIs and only uses python standard libraries.
 </p>

+## Requirements
+ - threading
+ - time
+ - datetime as dt
+ - threading
+ - queue
+ - math
+ - sys
+ - os

 ## Examples
 ```